HectorMacassa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line - This script prints the 3rd line in the file iacta 7-file - This scripts creates a new file and ends text 8-cwd_state - This script writes into the file ls_cwd_content the result of the command ls -la
+6-third_line - This script prints the 3rd line in the file iacta 7-file - This scripts creates a new file and ends text 8-cwd_state - This script writes into the file ls_cwd_content the result of the command ls -la 9-duplicate_last_line - this script duplicates the last line of a file